 Air movers come in a variety of sizes, so the restoration team will choose the size that is best suited for the job.
 For example, the B-Air® Vent VP-25 Compact Air Mover is a compact model ideally suited for smaller rooms or tight spaces.
 On the other hand, the B-Air® Vent VP-50 Air Mover is a larger air mover that is commonly used for much larger jobs.

-While air movers keep air circulating, dehumidifiers remove moisture from the air, further accelerating evaporation.
+While air movers keep air circulating, commercial dehumidifiers remove moisture from the air, further accelerating evaporation.
 While many people use residential dehumidifiers in their homes, especially in the summer, an industrial-grade dehumidifier is standard during water damage restoration.

 Dehumidifiers work by cooling air and removing the moisture that collects from the condensation.
 Because cool air is less capable of holding moisture than warm air, the extra moisture has to condense and can then be collected.
 Dehumidifiers come in two varieties, conventional and LGR (low grain refrigerant) dehumidifiers.
 LGR dehumidifiers utilize a pre-cooling mechanism to further cool the air, which makes it able to remove more moisture from the air.
 These models are used in more severe water damage scenarios.